 - For poetry, submit up to 10 pages of poetry.

-- For fiction, submit up to 20-25 pages of prose, which may be short stories, essays, an excerpt from a novel or longer work, or some combination of these.
+- For prose, submit up to 20-25 pages of prose, which may be short stories, essays, creative non-fiction, an excerpt from a novel or longer work, or some combination of these.

 - Your manuscript must include your name and prose manuscripts must be paginated.